SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

 ## Drug names

-Instead, it's about the absurd US system of naming drugs.
-Each drug has several names:
+Just as Eliot said a cat must have 3 different names, in the absurd US system of drug nomenclature there are at least 4:

 - __Chemical Name:__ A name derived from chemical nomenclature, sometimes a real jawbreaker that takes many lines to write down and is essentially unpronounceable. <sup id="fn1a">[[1]](#fn1)</sup>